 Final thoughts…

-While we’ve tried to pick an eclectic range of hobbies ideal for those with an inquisitive mind, we’re all unique and different things spark our curiosity.
-So, if nothing here has jumped out at you, it’s worth checking out the other ideas in our hobbies and activities section or seeing what events are running on Rest Less Events.
+While we’ve tried to pick a range of hobbies ideal for those with inquisitive minds, we’re all unique and different things spark our curiosity.
+So, if nothing here has jumped out at you, check out the other ideas in our hobbies and activities section or see what’s coming up on Rest Less Events.

-At the end of the day, there’s no right or wrong way to follow our curiosity.
-Striving to acquire new skills, knowledge, and experiences in any way can challenge our minds and expand our view of the world.
+Ultimately, there’s no right or wrong way to follow our curiosity.
+Striving to acquire new skills, knowledge, and experiences can challenge our minds and expand our worldview.
 Curiosity is one of the things that makes us human – and we should try to embrace it whenever we get the chance.

 Have you tried any of the pastimes on this list?
-Or do you have any other ideas for hobbies for curious people?
+Or do you have any other hobby ideas for curious people?
 We’d love to hear from you in the comments below.